GregoryVds/ClientServer/README.md

 # Server-Performance-Modeling

-Simple JAVA client/server.
+Simple JAVA client/server implementation for a project in "Archicture and performance of computer systems" class.
 Had to model the performance using queueing models (20/20).